YingLiu4203/LearningKivy/Ch02 Hello World/The Hello World Application.md

 label as the user interface.

 ## Exercises
-Please define a `HelloKivyApp` class to display a message "Hello KIvy".
+Please define a `HelloKivyApp` class to display a message "Hello Kivy".
 Then write another application that use a Kv file, instead of Python code, to display the same message.